aravind1230/cicd-pipeline-train-schedule-git/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-Making new changes to readme file in process of testing new project
+reverting changes to readme file in process of testing new project